joebeebee94/battleships-api/README.md

 }'
 ```

-### POST - /game/:gameId/player/:playerId/placeShot
+### POST - /game/:gameId/player/:playerId/callShot
-- Places a shot on a particular players board for a given game
+- Places a shot on the opponent players board for a given game
 - returns result and updated game state

 #### Parameters: